pingcap/tidb-dev-guide/src/understand-tidb/dql.md

 There are three steps:

-1. `plan.Preprocess`: do some validatation and name binding.
+1. `plan.Preprocess`: do validations and name binding.
 2. `plan.Optimize`: make and optimize query plans, this is the core part.
 3. construct `executor.ExecStmt` structure: [ExecStmt](https://github.com/pingcap/tidb/blob/05d2210647d6a1503a8d772477e43b14a024f609/executor/adapter.go#L186) holds the query plans.
 It's the foundation for following execution.